tmastny/Statistical-Rethinking-Notes/README.md

 This is my collection of notes on [*Statistical Rethinking: A Bayesian Course with Examples in R and Stan*](http://xcelab.net/rm/statistical-rethinking/).
 These are offered without assurances, besides the guarantee of mistakes and typos.

+### How to use

+There is a folder for each chapter and in each folder there are files for notes and exercises.
+There are two types of files, `.Rmd` and `.md`.
+To see the results in formatted html open the `.md` files on github.
+Some code or warnings may be suppressed.
+For the complete code, see the `.Rmd` files.

 ### Other sets of notes